influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/change_detect_node.md

 ### ChangeDetect

-Create a new node that only emits new points if different from the previous point
+Create a new node that only emits new points if different from the previous point.

 ```javascript